 “Content is your friend if you use it right.
 Email campaigns, newsletters, catalogs and even useful coupons can all help drive sales.”

 When everyone is going after traditional advertising, take the alternate route to get to conversion faster.
-Carefully designed and curated content can give you just the sales push you need.
+Carefully designed and curated content can give you just the sales push you to need.

 “So with a growing trend of “super savvy shoppers”, how can retailers attract consumers into their stores?
 How can retailers combat showrooming and revert retail stores into a place of purchase?
 One possible answer is the adoption of technology within the retail store.”

 –How To Lure Shoppers Back To Retail Stores?, Business2Community